 In most cases, papules are not serious.
 Depending on the cause of the papule, such as a wart, it can be relieved with home treatments.

 However, if the papules appear soon after you start a new medication, consult your doctor immediately.

-Papules are usually small, only getting to be about the width of your fingernail.
-Your papule may have a dome shape or it may be flat on the top.
+Papules are by definition, small, usually less than a centimeter in size, which is about the width of your fingernail.
+Your papule may have a dome shape, or it may be flat on the top.

 Though less common, the following may also cause papules:

 - lichen planus, which is a noncontagious skin disease that often occurs on the wrist and is characterized by reddish-purple, shiny bumps

 - psoriasis, which is a skin condition characterized by red, tough skin and flaky, scale-like patches

 - shingles or chickenpox, which is a viral infection characterized by a painful rash and blisters caused by the varicella zoster virus